fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

 page_title: "dsm_aws_sobject Resource - terraform-provider-dsm"
 subcategory: ""
 description: |-
   Creates a new security object in AWS KMS.
-This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the group for further references.
+This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the security object for further references.
 ---

 # dsm_aws_sobject (Resource)

 Creates a new security object in AWS KMS.
-This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the group for further references.
+This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the security object for further references.

 ## Example Usage